Gibson Manufacturing Corporation: Tractors

-Their first tractor was the model A, Production started in Seattle, Washington sometime after 1938, but moved to Longmont, Col. in 1946 after the corporation was pressured to unionize, and later models were made here as well.
+Their first tractor was the model A; production started in Seattle, Washington, sometime after 1938, but moved to Longmont, Colorado, in 1946, after the corporation was pressured to unionize, and later models were made here as well.
 Headquarters and product development stayed in Seattle There are 10 models.
-A, D, H, I, SD, Super D, Super D2, and experimental models SL and M, few of which are known to exist.
-A, D, SD, Super D, and Super D2 tractors all used 6 HP Wisconsin AEH engines.
+A, D, E, H, I, SD, Super D, Super D2, and experimental models SL and M, few of which are known to exist.
+A, D, SD, and Super D tractors all used 6 HP Wisconsin AEH engines.
+The Super D2 used a 12 HPWisconsin TFD engine.
 Seattle tractors were usually painted blue-gray with red sheetmetal. while Colorado ones were either Fordson Gray or Red or a mix of these colors.
 An advertisement read "Master of 1000 Chores.
 The Gibson tractor is outstanding in development design.
 The tractor is ideally adapted for use on the small general farm, truck farm, orchards or as a auxiliary tractor for large farms, ranches, country estates and municipalities, along with park systems."

 Several accessories were sold to go on these tractors, including two types of plow with Sandoval coulter disks, a disk harrow, dozers, and for the Model D a sickle mower.

 After the company closed the designs for the Super D and the Super D2 were sold to PowerFlex.